House of Anansi Submissions

 If you need to withdraw your submission, please send an email to submissions [AT] houseofanansi [DOT] com, subject line: SUBMISSION WITHDRAWAL.

-We will accept simultaneous submissions, but we request that you advise us if this is the case and inform us right away if your manuscript is accepted elsewhere.
+We accept simultaneous submissions, but we request that you advise us if you are submitting elsewhere and inform us right away if your manuscript has been accepted for publication by another publisher.

 Please do not send unsolicited submissions to our submissions email.
 Submissions sent to this address will be deleted.